 Course Design Institute

 CDI is open to Stanford faculty and lecturers from all academic disciplines.
-Participants will apply current research on teaching and learning to the development of a syllabus or selected class material for their own Stanford course.
-The course design principles covered will apply to face-to-face as well as online instruction.
+Participants will apply current research on teaching and learning to the development of a syllabus or selected class materials for their own Stanford course.

 By the end of the Course Design Institute, participants will: